Module 8 Lab: Wire Tools to Agents

 and that your SOUL.md starts with a strong first-person statement ("You are [Name]...").

-Exit the chat session: type exit or Ctrl+C.
+Exit the chat session when done: type exit or Ctrl+C.

 Step 6: Attach Your Module 7 Skill (8 min)